danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 #### YAML Extension

 Click the extensions tab circled in red, and get the YAML Language Support by Red Hat.

 ![](https://i.imgur.com/DzuKH9H.png)

-If you have a lot of quotes, especially, this will come in handy.
+If you have a lot of quotes, this will especially come in handy.

 For an example, I removed the closing quotation mark from a line, circled in red.
-You'll notice that the filename turns red on our side panel, and there is a red mark on the scrollbar.
+You'll notice that the filename turns red on our side panel, and there is a red mark on the scrollbar, that lets me notice there is a formatting error.

 A grey line goes through the middle of the scrollbar, showing where your cursor is in context with the rest of the document.

-I scrolled down the page until my scrollbar reached the redmark pointing out our YAML error.
+I scrolled down the page until my scrollbar reached the red mark pointing out our YAML error.
+(Note the bottom right of the picture below with a red arrow)

 Once I clicked the line where the error occurs, that grey line jumped to the red mark on the scrollbar.